changary1994/Lab4/README.md

 [GitHub Link](https://github.com/changary1994/Lab4)

 This app was created using JavaScript, CSS, and HTML to create a dynamic web page.
 The API used was from the Pokemon Company, found [here](https://pokeapi.co/).
 The code was validated using https://validator.w3.org/nu/about.html for both CSS and HTML.
 The app fetches the data from the API and generates a new Pokemon every second, and takes the name data and sprite data from the API, and displays it to the web page.
+The server that was used for automated deployment and testing was Heroku and Heroku CI.
+Heroku is the server that is currently hosting this web app.

 ## How to Run: